HL7-DaVinci/CRD/README.md

 	* Give the new user a password in the `credentials` tab.
 Make sure to turn 'Temporary' slider off before clicking 'Reset Password'.
 	* Go to `Role Mappings` and add the `user` role
 11. Modify config files to point at your new clients and realms
-	* Change `[CDR repo]/ehr-server/src/main/resources/fhirServer.properties` to use the client ID (`app-token` if using imported realm), realm name, and client secret of the bearer only client, then set `use_oauth` to `true` in order to use the security feature.
+	* Change `[test-ehr repo]/src/main/resources/fhirServer.properties` to use the client ID (`app-token` if using imported realm), realm name, and client secret of the bearer only client, then set `use_oauth` to `true` in order to use the security feature.
 		* The bearer only client's secret can be found in the `Credentials` tab
 	* Change `[cdr-request-generator repo]/src/properties.json` to include the name of the realm and the client ID of the public client